nagarjunvinukonda/Training-DMP-s-and-lidar_reading_package/README.md

+Research project on lidar package for exoskleton RBE501

 This package contains the code for two ROS Nodes (https://www.ros.org/).
 These nodes are used to process lidar sensor data in an atempt to find and locate stairs.

 The nodes are as follows: